Tutorial: Mini-Meta Delta

 Loading Data

-Next, we load data as we would normally using load().
-This time, however, we also specify the argument minimeta = TRUE As we are loading three experiments’ worth of data, idx is passed as a list of vectors, as follows:
+Next, we load data as we would typically do using load().
+This time, however, we also specify the argument minimeta = TRUE.
+As we are loading three experiments’ worth of data, idx is passed as a list of vectors, as shown below:

 unpaired <- load(df,